NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.6.Chapter/chp_6_exercises/README.md

 # Exercise 6.8

-Write a recursive method called power that takes a double x and an integer n and returns $x^n.
+Write a recursive method called power that takes a double x and an integer n and returns \x^n.